Yin Yang Symbol and its Meaning

 Opposites Together as One

 Everything in the universe has its opposites.
-The opposites are interdependent on each other and also balance each other.
-This can be seen in the cycles of the sun and the moon, day and night.
-We wake each day and sleep each night.
+However, the opposites are interdependent of one another and also help balance one another.
+It happens everyday in the cycles of the sun and the moon (day and night).
 Without one, there would not be the other.
-Without rest, there would not be activity and without activity, we would not grow tired and need rest.
+As humans, we flow in the same cycles.
+We rest at night and we rise with the sun.
+There would not be activity without energy and without activity, we would not grow tired and need rest.
 This is a cycle of life that is encompassed in everything, everyday.
+One is interdependent on the other.
+Therefore, all opposites play a role in the whole of its counterpart.

-Think about the day and night regarding rise and setting of the sun.
-The earth is lit by sun on the side it is facing.
-When it sets on that side, the moon gains its reflection from the sun.
-Therefore, the moon would not shine if the sun were not setting and the night would not fall upon us if the sun did not set to the other side of the world.
+We think about the day and night from the rising and setting sun.
+We see daylight when the sun rises and when it sets, the moon gains its reflection from the sun.
+Therefore, the moon would not shine if the sun were not setting and the night would not fall upon us if the sun did not set.
 This is the balance of day and night.
 The cycle of dusk to dawn.
+Well, that is obvious, right!
+We all know that and we are in tune with the rising and setting of the sun on a daily basis.
+We are then in flow with the cycles of the universe.

 Think about that for a moment.
+The opposites counter balance one another.
 What comes next, is the transition back from dawn to dusk.
-The sun rises from the east and sets on the west.
-These are two aspects of a whole day that are interdependent on one another and also counterbalance each other.
+These are two variables of a whole day that are interdependent on one another and also counterbalance each other(all day and all night).
 By counterbalance, I am referring to the amount of light we have in the morning hours weighed against the amount of light we have in the evening hours.
 The day consists of a gradual shift of the sun from one side of the earth to the other.
-In the same context, the night is also a shift of the sun from one side of the earth to the opposite side and this shift is constant at all times.
-In this case, we can say that the balance of light and dark is in constant change.
+In the same context, the night is also a shift of the sun from one side of the earth to the opposite side.
+This shift is constant at all times.
+In which case, we can say that the balance of light and dark is in constant change and is blending from one into another.
 As the sun rises, the balance of light and dark goes from 100% dark/0% light to 90% dark/10% light, and so on, 80/20, 70/30, 60/40, 50/50, until the light finally takes full force in the middle of the afternoon when it reaches 100% light/ 0% darkness.
-Then the sun begins to set and the light decrease. while the light decreases 60% dark/40% light, 70/30, 80/20, 90/10 until 100% darkness/ 0% again.
+Then the sun begins to set and the light decreases. while the light decreases 60% dark/40% light, 70/30, 80/20, 90/10 back to the same cycle.
 We may not see the full cycle.
-But, we definitely recognize the sun setting and rising.
+But, we definitely recognize the sun setting and rising as the light and dark exchange their roles and we witness one blend into the other from dawn to dusk.

-We can see is that the counter balance always equals 100 and is never still.
-At all times, there is a 100% light shining from the sun and 100% darkness somewhere at all times but it in constant shift.
-It is changing position as the earth rotates balanced by the opposite side.
-Light and dark balance each other from opposite sides.
+We can see that the counter balance always equals 100 and is never still.
+At all times, there is a 100% light and 100% darkness somewhere and at all times it is in constant shift.
+It changes position as the earth rotates and is balanced by the opposite.
+Light and dark balance each other from opposite sides of the earth.
+Therefore, we have a counterbalance that is in play in which the two are opposite, interdependent of each other, and counterbalance one another.
+In this same sense, the yin and yang are opposite, interdependent, and counterbalanced.
+It is also one transforming into the other to help balance the other side and they continue the cycle one after another.
+They chase each other around and around just as the swirling head and tail of the yin and

 Transformation From One to The Other